holahoon/Remnant-Ministry/README.md

 4. User account page - Not completed

-5. Redux to be used to manage the state - starting 07/16
+5. Redux to be used to manage the state - process..